 And also Everest Base Camp treks and some other lower treks are reliably accessible and pleasant.
 Mostly fine, some light snow clears quickly while the deeper power Yak-tracked hardly slows us.
 Marry white Christmas.
 High Mountain passes and climbing trips are not a superior choice in winter.

 Spring (March to May): The Rhododendrons blooming season.

 Spring inspires ever higher, canvas the rhododendrons hillsides up to 3500m.
 The many different kinds of flowers are in bloom, from the valley floor to the alpine regions.
-Especially the rhododendron turns the hills into a memorable paradise during the spring season beginning of March to mid April.
+Especially the rhododendron turns the hills into a memorable paradise during the spring season beginning of March to mid-April.
 It is slightly warm in the valleys with spectacular views of the snowy mountains sparkling like crystals full of snow cover from the winter.

 Summer (monsoon) Season (Jun to Aug)

 June to September makes trekking warm and humid.
-During this time of year, the higher valleys and meadows boast lots of colorful flowers against the backdrop of the lush green vegetations.
+During this time of year, the higher valleys and meadows boast lots of colorful flowers against the backdrop of the lush green vegetation.
 The best trekking in summer can be done in the rain shadow of the high mountains.
-E.g. Upper Dolpo, Upper Mustang, or the Annapurna circuit and if you are lucky and can fly in and out of Lukla, you may do the Everest region too, also beautiful and have done several trekkings.
+E.g. Upper Dolpo, Upper Mustang, or the Annapurna circuit and if you are lucky and can fly in and out of Lukla, you may do the Everest region too, also beautiful, and have done several trekkings.